Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 When you apply water-based finishes or stains to wood, the wood fibers absorb moisture and swell, causing the grain to rise, which results in a rough texture.
 By raising the grain beforehand and sanding it smooth, you prevent this from happening after the finish or stain is applied, ensuring a smoother final result.

-- **Prepares the wood**: Especially important when applying water-based stains, paints, or sealers.
+- **Prepares the wood**: especially important when applying water-based stains, paints, or sealers.
-- **Prevents rough surfaces**: Stops the grain from rising after the finish is applied, ensuring a smooth final result.
+- **Prevents rough surfaces**: stops the grain from rising after the finish is applied, ensuring a smooth final result.

 #### Raise the grain process

 1. **Sand the Wood**
 Sand your wood project to a smooth finish using progressively finer grits of sandpaper (start with 120 grit and work up to 220 grit or finer).
 Make sure the surface is free of any visible scratches or rough spots.
 1. **Moisten the Surface**
 Use a damp cloth to lightly moisten the surface of the wood with a clean, damp cloth.
 You don’t want to soak the wood, just enough moisture to slightly wet the surface.
 Make sure the water is put on evenly across the entire surface to raise the grain evenly.
 1. **Allow the Wood to Dry**
 Let the surface to air-dry completely.
 This usually takes 1-2 hours, depending on the humidity.
 As the wood dries, the fibers will rise, creating a rough texture on the surface.
 1. **Sand the Raised Grain (220-320 Grit)**
 Once the wood is completely dry, lightly sand the surface with fine-grit sandpaper (320 or higher).
 The goal is to knock down the raised fibers without removing too much material or damaging the wood.
 Use light pressure and sand with the grain to avoid scratches.
 Feel the wood to ensure it’s smooth again.
 1. **Continue with the Next Finishing Steps**
 After raising the grain and sanding it smooth, you can proceed to apply your stain or finish.
 Since you’ve pre-raised the grain, the finish or stain will go on smoother and result in a more even texture.
 Keep in mind:
    - Water-Based finishes tend to raise the grain more than oil-based finishes, so it’s especially important to raise the grain beforehand if you’re using water-based products.
    - Oil-based stains and finishes don't raise the grain as much, but it’s still a good practice to prepare the wood properly.

 By raising the grain and sanding it smooth before finishing, you’ll end up with a much smoother and more professional finish, especially when using water-based products.

-> **Tip**: Always raise the grain before applying water-based products to ensure a professional-looking finish.
+> ***Tip**: always raise the grain before applying water-based products to ensure a professional-looking finish.*

 | **Video Title**                                | **Description**                                                          | **Duration**  | **Link**                                                                 |
 |------------------------------------------------|--------------------------------------------------------------------------|---------------|--------------------------------------------------------------------------|